mentor-segun/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a README for the 0x02-functions_nested_loops directory
+This is a README file.